gritzko/notes/telegram.md

 In general, the entire thing looks like a *post-factum* protocol.
 Like it evolved while a gang of ACM ICPC geniuses was hacking their codebase into production.
 Very fast, very dirty, but it works.
 This is what ICPC is about.
-Normally, such hacky architectures evolve into a spaghetti ball and then they don't evolve anymore.
-In either case, it is tightly coupled to a particular codebase.